fbpx

 Wicked Rabbit

 Now, if you’re in the mood for a drink, but are looking for something a little more unique, Wicked Rabbit should be your stop.
 It’s styled after Prohibition-era speakeasies and serves classic cocktails from that time period but with a Wicked Rabbit twist!
-It’s a rare bar experience Omahans are always quick to recommend!
+It’s a rare bar experience that Omahans are always quick to recommend!

 The Backline Comedy Theatre